 As the title of our blog suggests, we feel like we are in the process of becoming mamas.
 A mama is someone who has wisdom, is warm, and holds her babies close.
 While we certainly aren’t the all-knowing Mama, we hope to share what we’ve learned along our journey.

-Meredith – mama to Callum, Eleanor, and Declan – is passionate about babywearing, breastfeeding, and birth issues.
-She has extensive experience with baby carriers, especially wraps, and is a Master Babywearing Educator with Babywearing International; she is currently also the co-leader of BWI New Haven and the Northeast Regional director for Babywearing International.
+Meredith – mama to Callum, Eleanor, Declan, and Cora – is passionate about babywearing, breastfeeding, and birth issues.
+She has extensive experience with baby carriers, especially wraps, and is a Master Babywearing Educator with Babywearing International; she is currently also the co-leader of BWI New Haven.
 Meredith also works as a breastfeeding counselor with Breastfeeding USA‘s CT chapter.
 When she’s not being a mama, Meredith is busy as an Assistant Professor of Secondary English Education at Southern Connecticut State University.

 A note on advertising and affiliate links…you may find affiliate links in some of our posts (if you are taken to Amazon, that’s an affiliate link!).
 Should you make a purchase after clicking on an affiliate link or an advertisement, we do receive a small referral fee.
-Maybe one day this will become a money making venture.
-For now, these referral fees pay for our web hosting…and maybe the occasional milkshake or hot chocolate 🙂
+These referral fees pay for our web hosting…and maybe the occasional milkshake or hot chocolate 🙂 You can also buy me a coffee if you enjoyed what you read!